Table of Contents Show

-Apartment dwelling in dense cities is a joy for some; they think of nothing but the great proximity to bars, restaurants, museums, cafes, etc. For others, apartment living is a burden; they are consumed by how cramped their space is.
+Apartment dwelling in dense cities is a joy for some; they think of nothing but the great proximity to bars, restaurants, museums, cafes, etc. For others, apartment living is a burden; they are consumed by their space cramped.
 Though the joys of city amenities may be of little comfort to the latter, there is no reason to feel claustrophobic in your space, no matter how small.
 By following the simple principles in this piece, you’ll learn how to make even the tiniest city apartment feel open and airy.

 Mind The TapeMind The Tape

-The first thing to bring in when arranging furniture in an apartment is a tape measure.
+When arranging furniture in an apartment, the first thing to bring in is a tape measure.
 Measure each room and the openings as a reference for what will or will not fit.
-Bring some masking tape as well to visualize various sized pieces in a room.
+Bring some masking tape to visualize various-sized pieces in a room.
 For instance, we are laying out a 3′ x 6′ rectangle in the dining room to see if a table that size will allow enough room for chairs and people.
 Not that exact dimensions have to be settled right then and there but to get some general notion.

 Watch The WallsWatch The Walls

-The temptation when faced with staging a small space is to move all the pieces out to the perimeter of the room; up against the walls.
+When faced with staging a small space, the temptation is to move all the pieces out to the room’s perimeter, up against the walls.
 Counterintuitive though it may be, it’s a time-honored law of interior design that allowing some space between the walls and furniture objects will produce an open, spacious feeling.
 Experiment with the idea; try moving the bed out to the center of the room, maybe anchored by an area rug.
 Break the mold of facing pieces toward each other straight on, try angling them, and play with the geometry.
 You’ll be surprised by the dramatic effect these small changes can have on the feel of a room.

 Layer For Visual InterestLayer For Visual Interest